swift-kim/SongPlayHistory/README.md

 ## Features

-- Display your scores and total play counts
+- Show your local records and total play counts
-- Display your _BeatSaverVoting_ upvote/downvotes
+- Show which songs you liked or disliked
 - _(Planned)_ Integrate into the leaderboard system

+## Installation

+Use [ModAssistant](https://github.com/Assistant/ModAssistant/releases) to get the latest stable version.

 ## Notes